FluentCRM/fluent-crm-developers-docs/src/extending-rest-api/index.md

 });

 ```
-The above code registers a route that will be accessible at `https://yourdomain.com/wp-json/fluentcrm/v1/my-prefix/`.
+The above code registers a route that will be accessible at `https://yourdomain.com/wp-json/fluent-crm/2/my-prefix/`.
 - **API Base URL**: _`https://yourdomain.com/wp-json/fluent-crm/v2/`_

-**Note:** Make sure to autoload your classes.
-Otherwise, you will get an error like this:
+**Note:** _Make sure to autoload your classes.
+Otherwise, you may get an error like this:
 `Class \MyPlugin\Policies\MyPolicy does not exist`.
-You need to autoload your classes before the `fluentcrm_loaded` action is fired.
+You need to autoload your classes before the `fluentcrm_loaded` action is fired._

 This code uses the `add_action` function to register a callback function that will be called when the fluentcrm_loaded action is triggered.
 The callback function sets up a route using the FluentCRM router, which is passed to the function as an argument.